Codetive/.github/profile/README.md

 ### Note:
 95% of features will be free, and for now, **100% of the features will available at no cost**.
 Explore our GitHub repositories for additional resources like trivia and interview questions, project ideas with UI files, and Notion databases packed with useful content.

-**Planned Release:**
-First version is expected to launch at the end of September 2024.